abuszydlik/CN-notes/lectures-combined.md

 * initial sequence number is based on _time-of-day clock_ (keeps working even in case of crashes).
 * sequence number `S(i) = S(i-1) + #bytesSent`.
 * sequence numbers which at some particular time cannot be chosen (because a packet with that number can still be in the network) belong to the _forbidden region_, in TCP sequence numbers need to be renegotiated after around four hours.
+* if an ack is piggybacked with a message, then ack flag stays set to 0.

 **Three-way handshake** is used to negotiate initial connection:
 1. Party A sends a _connection request_ containing its initial sequence number `x`.